 3. Source a cosmetics manufacturer

 A white-label manufacturer makes makeup products for multiple brands that then rebrand it under their name.
-Although both private and white label manufacturing are similar and cost-effective, working with a private-label manufacturer allows for more customization, which makes your product unique and hard to find elsewhere.
+Although both private and white label manufacturing are similar and cost-effective, working with a private-label manufacturer allows for more customisation, which makes your product unique and hard to find elsewhere.

 However you decide to manufacture your makeup products, be sure to familiarize yourself with your products’ ingredients and comply with local and international rules and regulations, depending on where your customers are located.